Reports are used to retrieve data from a 1C:Enterprise infobase.

 For more information about drilling down, see section on page .

-Note.
-Fig. and other figures later in this document show forms where system commands are hidden.
+NOTE.
+The example figures show forms where system commands are hidden.

 You can edit some report settings in a new window.
 When a report is created, these settings are applied in addition to the main report settings.

 To open the settings editor window, in the report form, click Settings.